1st Maine Cavalry Regiment: Frederick and South Mountain

-Over the next week, the rest of the 1st Maine was busy in scouting and reconnoitering in different directions, during which the troopers learned the difference between campaigning in the enemy's country and among their friends.
-These forays were memorable for the kind looks, smiling faces, and loyal words that they met while out.
-It was something refreshing and new in their experience to feel, as they sought information from the citizens concerning the movements of the enemy, that they were not being misinformed.
+Over the next week, the rest of the 1st Maine was busy scouting different directions, an experience which differed greatly from their campaigns in hostile territory.
+Troopers remembered these forays for the kind looks, smiling faces, and loyal words they encountered while out.
+They later recalled the relief they felt as they sought information from citizens concerning the enemy's movements because, for once, they were not being misinformed.

 The 1st Maine, alongside the 6th Pennsylvania (known as "Rush's Lancers," facetiously dubbed by the 1st Maine troopers as the "turkeystickers"), and the 6th New York scouted the country between Maj.
 Gen. Sumner's II Corps (Note: This corps contained three divisions, and its veteran elements had a good fighting reputation.) and the right wing, passing through Hyattsville, MD, during its movement on Antietam.
 As the regiment was in Reno's IX Corps.
 Company G's whereabouts and wanderings were nearly the same as those of the regiment.
 During the move, Burnside began tasking his cavalry assets directly while still leaving them administratively part of IX Corps.
 The wing moved north to the Baltimore & Ohio Railroad (B&ORR).
 Hitting the railway, Burnside's wing turned west and followed the macadamized National Pike, which paralleled the rail line, toward Frederick, MD.
 As they moved west, Allen and his peers dutifully reported contact with Confederate elements as well as intelligence from local Unionist citizens.
 On the Wednesday morning, September 10, the 6th New York made contact with rebel pickets east of Frederick and a loyal citizen told them parts of Jackson's corps were preparing to leave.